baloise/design-system/src/_coverpage.md

 > Lightweight UI-Component Library for Baloise Applications

-This is a project for building modern Web Components using Stencil and Bulma.
+UI-Libary is an open source library for building amazing Baloise applications.
+No design skills required.

 Just give it a try and add it to your project.